 Prestige – “One good example of a paid Shopify theme is Prestige.
 It’s aimed at those selling in the premium end of ecommerce.
 Opting for a sans-serif font family, Prestige is perfect for those looking for elegance and a high-end brand appeal.

-Prestige helps you tell your brand story with some nice features such as a built-in timeline tool and (my favourite) the Image Hotspot Linking, allowing you to visually highlight and link to your products in brand images, all in high-resolution.
+Prestige helps you tell your brand story with some nice features like a built-in timeline tool and (my favourite) the Image Hotspot Linking, allowing you to visually highlight and link to your products in brand images, all in high-resolution.

 - Allure – Clean modern design, with image transition. (font: Montserrat)